albertzak/open/readme.md

 In theory, this sort of setup would be nice in a perfect world, but in the real world of buggy software and faulty hardware and cosmic rays, it's a disaster waiting to happen.
 (hn)

 What about some middle ground?
-I’d like my IDE to remain constant between reboots, my browser to some degree is already (if it crashes, it reopens all current tabs on start, which is effectively the same).
+I'd like my IDE to remain constant between reboots, my browser to some degree is already (if it crashes, it reopens all current tabs on start, which is effectively the same).
 I would have thought some clever hacks on an existing kernel would be reliable enough rather than an entirely new OS just for one feature, though.

-Something like “crash-only software”; programs are expected to be killed and relaunched.
-Software should cope with it, as there is no swap space and ideally the user shouldn’t be managing memory.
-An app may create to some degree the appearance of persistence but it’s not persistence.
+Something like "crash-only software"; programs are expected to be killed and relaunched.
+Software should cope with it, as there is no swap space and ideally the user shouldn't be managing memory.
+An app may create to some degree the appearance of persistence but it's not persistence.
 Users, also, can easily force kill apps.
 Ongoing background operations like downloads, uploads and some media playback is delegated to the operating system.
 Such operations continue when your process is killed, and you check up on them when your process starts.
-I hope it’s not TMI, but the standard library includes atomic file saves.
+I hope it's not TMI, but the standard library includes atomic file saves.

 ---